Cloufield/gwaslab/docs/CLI.md

 | `--ref-maf-threshold` | MAF threshold for reference | 0.4 |
 | `--maf-threshold` | MAF threshold for sumstats | 0.40 |
 | `--sweep-mode` | Use sweep mode for large datasets | False |

+Default behavior when neither `--basic-check` nor `--no-basic-check` is provided: harmonization uses `basic_check = not --qc` (i.e., it runs basic check by default unless `--qc` was already run in the same command).

 ### Infer Build